onflow/cadence/docs/language.md

 ## Publishing References

-Users will often want to make it so anyone in the network can access certain fields and methods of an object.
+Users will often want to make it so anyone can access certain fields and methods of an object.
 This can be done by publishing a reference to that object.

 Publishing a reference is done by storing the reference in the account's `published` object.  `published` is a key-value store where the keys are restricted to be only reference types.

-Like account storage, only the account owner can write to the `published` object, but unlike storage, anyone in the network can read from an account's `published` object.

 To continue the example above: